talkkonnect/talkkonnect/README.md

 * For the wiring of the microphone to Raspberry Pi See This [inmp411 wiring diagram](https://makersportal.com/shop/i2s-mems-microphone-for-raspberry-pi-inmp441)
 * After you intall the image you can copy the bash script tk-update.sh in the scripts folder to your /root home and run it in the root user's folder to update to the lastest version.

-### Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi ZERO With RESPEAKER Compatable HAT ###
+### talkkonnect Version 1 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi ZERO With RESPEAKER Compatable HAT ###
 * [Click Here to Download Pre-Configured SD Card Image for talkkonnect for Raspberry PI Zero with Respeaker](https://drive.google.com/file/d/15EJ84oFKAFWkdF4191Xi_kPz3E8MC1J0/view?usp=sharing)
 * This image uses NON-STANDARD 16 Bit Sampling and will NOT work properly with all standard mumble clients!!
 * This image is good for those who want to make a small portable device and are serious about form factor.